ilBuso/Curriculum/README.md

 - **Minimalist aesthetic**

 ## How to View
-You can explore my curriculum vitae [Online](https://github.com/ilBuso/Portfolio), or explore it locally following these steps:
+You can explore my CV [Online](https://github.com/ilBuso/Portfolio), or explore it locally following these steps:
 1. Clone the repository:
 ```bash
 git https://github.com/ilBuso/Portfolio.git